ds125v/moodle-theme_bootstrap_renderers/README.md

 * write up testing and contribution guidelines (just started [testing.txt](https://github.com/ds125v/moodle-theme_bootstrap_renderers/blob/master/info/testing.txt))
 * create an appropriate editor.css file for TinyMCE from Bootstrap css.
 * see if we can pass any Selenium/Behat tests Moodle has, and investigate running them on Travis CI.
+* add option for CDN hosting of JQuery and Bootstrap (with local fallback).

 TODO #2 (stuff I'm secretly hoping someone else will do, to save me the bother)
 ----------------